tangentsoft/mysqlpp/HACKERS.md

 If they're not installed, you can probably run your system's package manager to install suitable versions.

-There's a third tool you'll need to bootstrap MySQL++, called Bakefile, which you can get from http://bakefile.org/  You will need Bakefile 0.2.5 or higher, which in turn requires Python 2.3 or higher to run.
+There's a third tool you'll need to bootstrap MySQL++ called [Bakefile][bf].
+You will need Bakefile 0.2.5 or higher, which in turn requires Python 2.3 or higher to run.
+(MySQL++ is currently not compatible with Bakefile 1.x, as it is still a work in progress as of this writing.)
 To build Bakefile from source, you will also need SWIG, so if you don't have that, you'll want to use one of the binary builds of Bakefile.

-Once you have all the tools in place, you can bootstrap MySQL++ with a Bourne shell script called bootstrap, which you get as part of the Fossil checkout.
+Once you have all the tools in place, you can bootstrap MySQL++ with a Bourne shell script called `bootstrap`, which you get as part of the Fossil checkout.
 It's fairly powerful, with many options.
 For most cases, it suffices to just run it without any arguments:

     $ ./bootstrap

 For more unusual situations, here's the complete usage:

-    $ ./bootstrap [no{doc,ex,lib,opt}] [pedantic] [bat] \
+    $ ./bootstrap [no{doc,ex,lib,opt}] [pedantic] [bat] [configure flags]
-                  [configure flags]

 Arguments: